Seeds of Wisdom

 Soon, the traders started coming to the women under the mango tree *before* the men's meeting.
 They knew that this quiet, powerful group held the real economic power of the village.
 "The men were loud like lions, trying to rule the jungle," Fatima later explained.
 "We became lionesses, working together silently to make sure the whole pride was fed."

 Women often face unique barriers in managing money, but they also have unique strengths.
-Understanding both helps build financial confidence and independence.
+Collaboration and shared knowledge can create powerful economic change.

 Women's Financial Challenges: